-To kick things off, we’ll hold community gatherings on May 14 in New York, Los Angeles, San Francisco, Chicago and Toronto.
+To kick things off, we’ll hold community gatherings on May 14 in cities around North America.
 We will also create an online forum for reach beyond major cities.
 Our goal is real change.
 We think the best first step in this process is talking face to face with you.

 Together, we’ll draw the rest of the road map, which should include: